deg-skeletor/orko/README.md

 During a hook's execution, each file that is copied will be automatically analyzed for any "tokens" that match answers to questions from the onboarding step.
 These answer values include:

 * `name`: The name of your project
-* `projectType`: The platform or type of project (custom, magento, sfcc, spaReact, or sitecore)
+* `projectType`: The platform or type of project (magento, react, sfmc, sitecore or custom)
+* `projectTypeName`: The formatted name of the platform or type of project (Magento, React, Salesforce Marketing Cloud, Sitecore, Custom)
+* `templateGitUrl`: The URL or path of the platform template's Git repository
 * `shortName`: A single-word version of the project's name (typically used as the "name" property in package.json)
 * `version`: A [SemVer](https://semver.org/)-compatible version number
 * `description`: A description of your project